elmerdotdev/ciccc-node-js-final/README.md

 3. Features
 4. Demo
 5. Tech Stack
-6. Challenges & How You Resolved Them
+6. Challenges and Resolutions
-7. Team members and roles
+7. Team Members and Roles
 8. Thank You / Q&A

 *Good luck! 🙌*